overgter/Deep-Learning-Model-Inversion-Attacks-and-Defenses/README.md

 # 🔥🔥🔥Resource Repository for Deep Learning Model Inversion Attacks and Defenses🔥🔥🔥
-This is a comprehensive resource repository for deep learning model inversion attacks and defenses research.
+**Model Inversion (MI) Attacks** have become a major privacy threat that utilizes various methods to reconstruct sensitive data from machine/deep learning models.
+This is a comprehensive resource repository for deep learning MI attacks and defenses research.

 ## 🧨Taxonomy of Model Inversion Attacks🧨
 ### - Gradient Inversion Attacks